 Enable serial port hardware: Yes

-After completing the setup, reboot using
+After completing the setup, reboot using sudo reboot

 Serial Pin Connection (UART)